GreenNinjaBoy/Scottish-Gems-PP4/README.md

 #### **User Stories**

-A kanban board in Github Projects was used for the Agile development process - see the board [here]().
+A kanban board in Github Projects was used for the Agile development process - see the board [here]((https://github.com/users/GreenNinjaBoy/projects/2)).
-'Epics were broken down into 'user Stories', which were further broken down into 'Tasks'.
+'user Stories' were used and these were broken down into 'Tasks'.

 ### User Experience (UX Design)